Hapkido: Han-young Choi

 Kwang Jang Nim Han-young Choi was born in Kyongkido, Korea December 11, 1935.
 He began his formal martial arts training at the age of four, instructed by his father (Chun-san Choi) and his uncle (Man-san Choi), in 1939 to learn his family's martial arts system, a system based on stepping, spinning, and jumping.
 The founder of Chun Ki Do Hapkido Grand Master Han-young Choi learned also Taekwondo Mudokwan under Grandmaster Hwang Kee Hwang Ki and was also a top student and pioneer of Taekwondo in Korea.
 Choi, Han-young Choi, was the first student of Dr. Chang In-mok's Dae Dong Ryu Yu Sul system in Seoul.
 His martial arts are based on stepping techniques (triangle step, cross step, skip step), turning and jumping.
 His early years of formal training at a Buddhist monastery in Kyongi do, where he learned meditation, breathing, and application into the physical world.
 Hounslow (developed into modern hapkido) – joint manipulation from Grandmaster Chang In Mok.
 Grandmaster Chang has the same training and lineage as Grandmaster Choi Yong-sul...both brought what is now known as hapkido to Korea from Japan, except Grandmaster Choi commercialized it and Grandmaster Chang did not.
 Grandmaster Chang focused on oriental medicine and acupuncture.
 He Choi learned acupuncture and pressure points from him.
 Before he founded the World Chun Ki Association, he belonged to the Daehan Hapkido association and Kuk Sool Won Association.
-One of his best friends was Suh In-hyuk's older brother, and he asked Grandmaster Choi to help spread Kuk Sool Won in Seoul.
+One of his best friends was Suh In-hyuk's older brother, Seo In-Suk, and he asked Grandmaster Choi to help spread Kuk Sool Won in Seoul.
 In the old days, they spread martial arts by fighting the owner of the neighbourhood schools.
 Then taking them over and changing the names and techniques.
 One school at a time, he went neighbourhood by neighbourhood, fighting school owners and taking over schools in the name of Kuk Sool Won.
-Then he moved to the U.S. and after getting fed up with the politics of Daehan and Kuk Sool Won, he quit and founded the World Chun Ki Do Association.
+Then he moved to the U.S. and after getting fed up with the politics of Daehan and Kuk Sool Won™, he quit and founded the World Chun Ki Do Association.